-The branch server has a dedicated network interface card and terminals use an isolated internal branch network.
-In this configuration, the branch server manages the internal network and provides DHCP, DNS, PXE, FTP, and TFTP services.
+The branch servers are in the same network as the Uyuni Server, and terminals use an isolated branch network.
+In this configuration, the branch servers are in the corporate network, and provide all DHCP, DNS, PXE, FTP, and TFTP services to the terminals in the branch networks.